-Steve Hurly brings nearly two decades of leadership experience in the life sciences industry.
-He served as President and Chief Executive Officer of Sesen Bio, a NASDAQ listed late stage oncology firm.
-Prior he served as the President and Chief Executive Officer of Viventia Bio Inc., a specialty pharmaceutical company acquired by Sesen Bio Inc in September 2016.
+Steve Hurly, MS.c., M.B.A. is the chief executive officer and a board director at LAVA Therapeutics.
+He brings nearly two decades of leadership experience in the life sciences industry.
+He served as president and chief executive officer of Sesen Bio, a NASDAQ-listed, late-stage oncology firm.
+Prior he served as the president and chief executive officer of Viventia Bio Inc., a specialty pharmaceutical company acquired by Sesen Bio Inc. in September 2016.
 Steve has more than 15 years of experience in the investment banking business.
 He has served on the board of directors of PHusis Therapeutics Inc., a private targeted small molecule therapeutics company, since May 2011.
-Previously, he was the Chief Executive Officer of Burrill & Co.’s Merchant Banking Division, a finance business for life science companies.
-He was also the head of the Life Sciences Investment Banking Practice at Boenning & Scattergood, a securities asset management and investment banking firm.
-He graduated from Swarthmore College with a B.A. degree in Engineering and earned an M.B.A. from the University of Chicago.
+Previously, he was the chief executive officer of Burrill & Co.’s merchant banking division, a finance business for life science companies.
+He was also the head of the life sciences investment banking practice at Boenning & Scattergood, a securities asset management and investment banking firm.
+He graduated from Swarthmore College with a bachelor of arts degree in engineering and earned a master of business administration from the University of Chicago.